Cambridge-ICCS/Summer-school-Intro-Git/README.md

 This material was originally prepared and delivered at the [2024 ICCS Summer School](https://cambridge-iccs.github.io/summerschool24).
 You can download the material from the 2024 session from [here](https://github.com/Cambridge-ICCS/Summer-school-Intro-Git/releases/tag/ss2024) and you can watch the recording on the ICCS [YouTube channel](https://youtu.be/RSWxNaAqpQc).
+The recording of the 2025 session is [also available](https://youtu.be/dP4wljuajho).

 All materials, including slides and workbooks, are available such that individuals can cover the course in their own time.
-The recording of the 2025 session is available on the ICCS [YouTube channel](https://youtu.be/dP4wljuajho).

 ## Contents